baller70/appitivityv1/memory-bank/progress.md

 The project is ready for production use and positioned well for future enhancements.
 The established memory bank system ensures continuity for future development work, and the modular architecture supports scalable feature additions.

 **Current Recommendation**: The application is stable, feature-complete for MVP requirements, and ready for user feedback and potential production deployment.

+## What's Left
+- Monitor for any edge-case or user-specific errors
+- Continue improving documentation and user guides

+## Current Status
+- Project is stable after restoration
+- No new errors from recent changes